By Tony Attwood

 When he’s hearing footsteps trampling over his flowers.

-And then suddenly we get this amazing chorus.
+And then suddenly we get this amazing chorus – amazing no matter which version of the song you listen to.
 Everything can change everything can be anything.
 Nothing is set forever.
 The wind is the metaphor for change.

 And that Caribbean wind still blows from Nassau to Mexico,